andrewmatlock/Indux/docs/docs/plugins/markdown.md

 ### From Data Source

-A file path can be referenced from within a [data source](/plugins/data-sources).
+The markdown file's path can also be populated from a [data source](/plugins/data-sources).

 ::: frame col p-10
 <span class="h3">Burn Book</span>